jreakin/ffe-investigation/ffe-investigation-site/docs/blog/posts/new_directors.md

 <br>

-## FCS Administrators Continue to Have Contempt for FFE
+## Red Shirt, Blue Rage: FCS Administrators Wage War on Their Own Alumni

 **A recent Homecoming event at Findlay High School has sparked controversy and renewed concerns about the treatment of students and alumni, particularly those associated with the Findlay First Edition (FFE) organization.**
 !!! tip inline end "Context"